CMDB

 • CMDB fed by a combo of AWS Config, GCP Asset Inventory, and some custom scripts

-When they finally looked across both clouds, they assumed their Azure Resource Manager (ARM) templates were mirroring the AWS baselines.
+When they finally looked across both clouds, they assumed their ARM templates were mirroring the AWS baselines.
 Except — they weren’t.
 Azure VMs were being spun up from an older image that hadn’t been patched in 3 months.

 They only caught it because a SOC analyst flagged a traffic pattern anomaly.
-Turned out the outdated VM had default ports open and was running legacy disk encryption settings.
-It had slipped through three different layers of config governance — all because their CMDB couldn’t reconcile config definitions between providers.
+All because their CMDB couldn’t reconcile config definitions between providers.

 5 reasons companies use multi cloud configuration management